-Thrive Dog FAQs
+Thrive Dog FAQs:

-Q Who is the legal owner of the dog and who pays for its costs?
+Q: Who is the legal owner of the dogs and who pays for its costs?

-A The legal owner of the dog will be Mr Mace and he will bear the costs associated with owning the dog.
+A: The legal owner of the dogs will be Mr Mace (Rufus) and Mrs Small (M) and they will bear the costs associated with owning the dog.
 The school budget will support insurance and staff training costs where appropriate.

-Q is the dog from a reputable breeder?
+Q: Are the dogs from reputable breeders?

-A The dog is from a home where both parents were seen and has been chosen for its temperament.
+A: The dogs are from a home where both parents were seen and they have been chosen for their temperament.

-Q Will the dog be a distraction?
+Q: Will the dogs be a distraction?

-A The dog will primarily be kept in the office area or Thrive room.
-These areas are separate from the classrooms / playground area to ensure that the dog is mainly coming into contact with children during planned Thrive or other pupil support sessions.
-The dog will also have time to visit classrooms and walk outside.
+A: The dogs will primarily be kept in the office area or Thrive room.
+These areas are separate from the classrooms / playground area to ensure that the dogs are mainly coming into contact with children during planned Thrive or other pupil support sessions.
+The dogs will also have time to visit classrooms and walk outside.
 This will be closely supervised so that children can interact safely.

-Q Has a risk assessment been undertaken?
+Q: Has a risk assessment been undertaken?

-A Yes, we have carefully considered having a dog in school and sought advice from many sources.
+A: Yes, we have carefully considered having a dog in school and sought advice from many sources.
 See Appendix 3 for the risk assessment.

-Q Who is responsible for training?
+Q: Who is responsible for training?

-A Mr Mace is the legal owner of the dog and, as a result, will be responsible for training.
+A: Mr Mace and Mrs Small are the legal owners of their own dogs and, as a result, will be responsible for training.

-Q How will the dog be toileted to ensure hygiene for all?
+Q: How will the dogs be toileted to ensure hygiene for all?

-A In the interest of health and hygiene, our school dog will be toileted when taken out for short walks in the grounds.
+A: In the interest of health and hygiene, our school dogs will be toileted when taken out for short walks in the grounds.
 Only staff members will clear this away appropriately leaving no trace on the ground, cleaning the area with disinfectant if needed.

-Q How will the dog's welfare be considered?
+Q: How will the dogs' welfare be considered?

-A The dog will be walked regularly and given free time outside.
-Pupils may accompany the dog on these walks, under close adult supervision.
-The dog is trained and has access to food and water.
-We will work carefully to ensure the dog's welfare is always considered.
+A: The dogs will be walked regularly and given free time outside.
+Pupils may accompany the dogs on these walks, under close adult supervision.
+The dogs are trained and have access to food and water.
+We will work carefully to ensure the dogs' welfare is always considered.

-Q How will this be managed where children have allergies?
+Q: How will this be managed where children have allergies?

-A No children will be required to touch the dog.
+A: No children will be required to touch the dogs.
 We already manage a number of allergies at school and this will be no different for children and adults that are allergic to dogs.
 Individual needs will always be met and we are happy to work with parents to put additional control measures in place for individual allergies.
-The breed of dog is known for minimal moulting, he is given a high quality food and regularly groomed to reduce any possibility of allergens.
+The breeds of both dogs are known for minimal moulting, they are given high quality food and are both regularly groomed to reduce any possibility of allergens.

-Q My child is frightened of dogs; how will you manage this?
+Q: My child is frightened of dogs; how will you manage this?

-A Access to the dog is carefully managed and supervised and children do not need to have close contact with it unless permission for this has been given.
+A: Access to the dogs is carefully managed and supervised and children do not need to have close contact with it unless permission for this has been given.
 We hope to work closely with parents of children who are fearful of dogs to alleviate their fear and to teach them how to manage this.